rexresearch

 magnetization is always equal to the magnetic energy in the

 magnetization coil plus the loss.
-The work of the current source,
+The work of the current

-inductively connected to the magnetization coil.
-But all the
+magnetically inductively connected to the magnetization coil.

-that is inductively connected to the coil.
-As a result, the full
+of the ferromagnet that is inductively connected to the coil.
+As

-energy of the magnetic field of a ferromagnet will be greater than
+a result, the full energy of the magnetic field of a ferromagnet

-the cost of its remote (at a distance) magnetization.
-And the cost
+will be greater than the cost of its remote (at a distance)

-of electricity for magnetization will always be equal only to the
+will always be equal only to the energy of the magnetic field

-energy of the magnetic field that is inductively connected to the
+that is inductively connected to the magnetization coil itself.

-magnetization coil itself.
-But then the total energy of the
+But then the total energy of the magnetic field of the core of a

-than the portion of the energy of the core field associated with
+energy of the core field associated with the magnetization coil.

-the magnetization coil.
 The part is always smaller than the whole.

 This allows you to get the energy of the magnetic field of the

-core of a ferromagnet more than the cost of electricity itself for
+core of a ferromagnet more than the cost of electricity itself

-with the magnetization coil inductively (due to the topology of
+inductive coupling.
+But with the magnetization coil inductively

-devices and fields) only a small part of the magnetic field energy
+(due to the topology of devices and fields) only a small part of

-of the volume from the ferromagnet is connected, and the total
+the magnetic field energy of the volume from the ferromagnet is

-energy of the magnetic core will always be greater than the
+connected, and the total energy of the magnetic core will always

-magnetic field energy of the ferromagnet associated with the
+be greater than the magnetic field energy of the ferromagnet

-magnetization coil.
-But in order to demagnetize (on the reverse
+associated with the magnetization coil.
+But in order to

-course), all the energy of the magnetic field of a ferromagnet
+demagnetize (on the reverse course), all the energy of the

-volume needs to be converted into electric energy, a special
+into electric energy, a special removable secondary additional

-removable secondary additional winding is needed.
-This removable
+winding is needed.
+This removable secondary winding is not

-secondary winding is not involved (the current is blocked by
+involved (the current is blocked by diodes or controlled by a

-works only during the demagnetization phase.
+rectifier) during magnetization and works only during the

 In the case of a reverse pulse converter, the secondary winding

-operates only in the current off (or fall) phase by the transistor
+operates only in the current off (or fall) phase by the

-or thyristor in the primary magnetizing coil.
+transistor or thyristor in the primary magnetizing coil.

 The reverse mode allows you to get rid of the reaction of the